-For the past two decades I have devoted myself to helping couples work out their differences in order to keep their marriages and families together.
-This marriage-saving passion is not based on religious beliefs nor do I think that divorce is morally wrong.
-My divorce busting bias is simply based on my firm conviction that the vast majority of problems that people are experiencing when they consider divorce are, without question, solvable.
+For the past two decades, I have devoted myself to helping couples work out their differences in order to keep their marriages and families together.
+This marriage-saving passion is not based on religious beliefs, nor do I think that divorce is morally wrong.
+My divorce-busting bias is simply based on my firm conviction that the vast majority of problems that people are experiencing when they consider divorce are, without question, solvable.

 Do you know that two-thirds of all the divorces that are filed in our country are filed by women?
 This is not to say that women take their commitment to their marriages lightly.
 They don’t.
-Most women believe that they have tried everything humanly possible to turn things around before throwing in the towel.
+Most believe that they have tried everything humanly possible to turn things around before throwing in the towel.
 Nonetheless, women are walking away from their marriages in droves.
 Why?
-Although there are a variety of reasons that might account for this mass exiting, there is one reason that, in my mind, stands out above the rest.
+Although there are a variety of reasons that might account for this mass exiting, there is one that, in my mind, stands out above the rest.

 When a woman feels close to her husband, all is right in the world.
-However, if the marriage takes a back seat to other commitments, she pursues her husband for more connection by having frequent heart-to-heart talks.
+However, if the marriage takes a backseat to other commitments, she pursues her husband for more connection by having frequent heart-to-heart talks.
 If these tête-à-têtes are successful, the marriage blossoms.
 If not, her complaints are no longer confined to her feeling unimportant.
 She begins to find fault with many other aspects of their relationship.
-He hears, “If I had known what kind of father you’d be, I never would have had children with you,” or “What can’t you pick up after yourself?
+He hears, “If I had known what kind of father you’d be, I never would have had children with you,” or “Why can’t you pick up after yourself?
 You’re just like one of the kids.”

 But then “D-Day” arrives and their wives inform them that the marriages are over, triggering shock and devastation.
-“Why didn’t you tell me you were this unhappy,” these men protest, words that finally nail the marital coffin shut.
+“Why didn’t you tell me you were this unhappy?” these men protest, words that finally nail the marital coffin shut.
 It is then that they start to recognize the importance of their wives and their children.
 They become desperate to save their marriages.

 Every time a near-walkaway wife or her husband enters my office, I’m determined to do what I can to open her heart and mind to see the profound changes in her man.
-I’m often successful, but I must admit, this is one of the trickiest clinical knots to untie.
+I’m often successful, but this is one of the trickiest clinical knots to untie.
 I’d much prefer that couples really grasped the concept that time together is of utmost importance and that nagging, though well-intended, almost always backfires.